-In 2017’s Logan, Wolverine (Hugh Jackman) and Charles Xavier (Patrick Stewart) are hiding in Mexico, trying to buy a boat to escape on the ocean.
-This objective quickly changes when Laura (Dafne Keen) comes into the picture.
-From then on, the heroes are focused on getting Laura to safety, while also evading capture.
+This objective quickly changes when a young mutant, Laura (Dafne Keen) comes into the picture.
+From then on, the heroes are focused on getting Laura, one of the last mutants on earth, to safety.

 4. Who’s the Real Villain?

-We also need to know what Bruce fears the most.
+We also need to know who Bruce Banner fears the most.

 The best monster movies work when the monster is far more powerful than the heroes.
-Be it Jaws, Alien, Predator, Jurassic Park, or even Twister or The Perfect Storm, we’re left to wonder: how are our heroes ever going to beat the big bad and even get out of this alive?
+Be it Jaws, Alien, Predator, Jurassic Park, or even Twister or The Perfect Storm, we’re left to wonder: how are our heroes ever going to beat the monster and get out of this alive?

 What happens, though, when the hero is the monster?
 Are we actually supposed to root for the Hulk?
 Is the Hulk the hero or is he a villain of this story?

-If you’re going to run from something, be it a monster or an antagonist, what you’re running from better be terrifying.
+If your character is going to run from something, be it a monster, machine, or antagonist, what they’re running from better be a real threat.
 The bigger the threat, the better the chase.
 This isn’t the case with The Incredible Hulk.

 Great villains make it harder for the hero to get what they want.
 The stronger the villain, the more the hero has to work for their meal and the more we root for them to win.

 I keep thinking of the villains in films like No Country for Old Men, Predator, The Terminator, The Fugitive, The Matrix, Star Wars: The Phantom Menace, and The Empire Strikes Back.
-All of them have villains who relentlessly pursue the heroes for most of the film, and they are legitimately terrifying in doing it.
+All of these films have villains who are relentless in their pursuit of the hero, and they are legitimately terrifying when doing it.

 I’ll be curious to see where the MCU takes Mark Ruffalo and the Hulk next.
-It’s possible Endgame was the last outing for our favorite green giant, which would really be a shame since we all know he has more to give (or smash).
+It is possible Endgame was the last outing for our favorite green giant, which would really be a shame since we all know he has more to give (or smash).